rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### NEXT (in progress)
 * SDKCF-4919: Added support for building using Java 11.
+* SDKCF-5038: Refactored event logging logic and campaign repository to align with iOS.
+  - Impact: Data stored from SharedPreferences is cleared to use the new format.
+Therefore please ensure that there are no pending campaigns when updating to this version, for the campaign's impressions left will be reset to "max lifetime impressions count" and opt-out status to "not opted out" affecting the visibility of the pending campaign.

 ### 7.1.0 (in-progress)
 * SDKCF-5256: Added sending of impression events with campaign details to analytics account.